AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 - `NATIVE_CLIENT_ID` - This is the UUID of your Client App that you just created
 - `GLOBUS_HOSTS` - This is the hostname given to your endpoint when you registered it
-- `GLOBUS_USER_UUID` This is the UUID of your user which is used to set the permissions on the guest collections.
-Make sure you use the same one as you used earlier for the Ansible configuration.
+- `GLOBUS_USER_UUID` This is the UUID of your service user which is used to set the permissions on the guest collections.
+Make sure you use the ID of from the Client
+App registration you did earlier.
+Note that your login user will be granted write access by virtue of owning the guest collections.

 Restart the kernel and run the notebook using the double arrows at the top.
 You will need to authenticate twice using your browser: Once for the endpoint and once for the transfer operation.
 The script will report its progress at the bottom of the notebook.

 When it has finished, you should have two new guest collections, with a set of test files in the RO collection.
+The RW collection will have permissions which allow your service user to write to it.

 ##### Transferring files with a User App in a Jupyter Notebook
-This section is optional, because you have already done a file transfer using a User App in the above example.
+This section is optional, because you have already done a file transfer using a User App in the above example creating the guest collections.
 We may skip this in the interests of time.

 You should be able to open the Jupyter notebook `Initiating a Transfer with a UserApp.ipynb`